peering-manager/peering-manager/docs/config-template.md

     * `ip_version` is the IP version (can be 6 or 4)
     * `ip_address` is the IP address of the remote AS
     * `max_prefixes` is the maximum prefix-limit

+The `communities` variable is an iteratable list, each item is a dictionary containing two elements: the `name` and the `value` of the community.
+If no communities are listed of the Internet exchange, this list will be empty.

 ## Example